 How to get to Hayward Lake

 Hayward Lake is located east of Maple Ridge and north of Mission near Stave Lake.
-To reach the Hayward Lake recreational parking area, take Highway #1 (Trans Canada Highway) eastbound to exit #44 - Pitt Meadows / Maple Ridge exit.
-Stay to the right as you drive a brief distance alongside the highway and then go left and underneath the Port Mann bridge to the stop lights.
+To reach the Hayward Lake Recreation Area parking lot, take Highway #1 (Trans Canada Highway) eastbound to Exit #44 - Pitt Meadows / Maple Ridge Exit.
+Stay to the right as you drive a brief distance alongside the highway and then go left and underneath the Port Mann Bridge to the stoplights.
 Drive straight through the lights and continue along the Mary Hill Bypass.
 Turn right onto Lougheed Hwy and cross the bridge towards Pitt Meadows.

 Continue straight along Lougheed Hwy into Maple Ridge and turn left at the major intersection onto Dewdney Trunk Road.
 Drive approximately 20km to just before the crossing at the Stave Lake Reservoir.
 A sign on the right points to Hayward Lake Recreation Area and a small paved road on the right heads downhill.
 A short distance on this road brings you to a large parking area.